AbdulrahmanAlhamed/8Channel-Relay-PiPicoW/README.md

 This folder contains the library of CircuitPython version 8 that is needed to write the program for Pi Pico W & 8-Channel Relay.

-copy and paste it into your "lib" folder in your CIRCUITPY drive.
+copy (adafruit_httpserver) folder and paste it into your "lib" folder in your CIRCUITPY drive.